jandreeeh/raylib-cpp-shmup/README.md

 This game sources are licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.

 ### Changelog

 5/14/24

--Game now renders at 640x360 and displays at 1280x720 -Basic enemy movement (no collisions yet)
+- Game now renders at 640x360 and displays at 1280x720
+- Basic enemy movement (no collisions yet)
--Spawn time for enemy
+- Spawn time for enemy
--General code clean up
+- General code clean up